-This section of the Chippenham Place Community Development Authority's (the "Authority") Annual Financial Report presents our discussion and analysis of the Authority's financial performance as of and during the fiscal year ended June 30, 2020.
+This section of the Chippenham Place Community Development Authority's (the "Authority"), a component unit of the County of Chesterfield, Virginia, Annual Financial Report presents our discussion and analysis of the Authority's financial performance as of and during the fiscal year ended June 30, 2022.
 Please read it in conjunction with the Authority's financial statements and accompanying notes that follow.